 The required conditions of nursing homes are carefully codified in Virginia Code § 32.1-127.
 This law sets universal expectations for the expertise of staff at medical care facilities.
 All staff members must be trained in patient care and required reporting of incidents.

-Virginia Code § 18.2-369 prohibits the abuse or neglect of incapacitated adults.
+Va.
+Code § 18.2-369 prohibits the abuse or neglect of incapacitated adults.
 When healthcare workers or aides physically or mentally abuse patients, or fail to disclose instances of abuse, they do so in violation of this statute.

 A Richmond nursing facility attorney may be able to invoke these laws to illustrate the abuse and possible negligence on the part of facility reporting procedures.

 Several laws outline the staff members and procedures needed to prevent and report the abuse of residents.
-According to Virginia Code § 18.2-369, the care center is responsible for the “life safety” of all residents.
+According to Va.
+Code § 18.2-369, the care center is responsible for the “life safety” of all residents.
 When an elderly individual is abused or neglected, the offender may not be the only person liable.
 A nursing home attorney in Richmond may be able to investigate if other staff members violated their legal responsibility to prevent or report the mistreatment.

-Virginia Code § 32.1-127-10 requires that all nursing home staff receive training for state-mandated reporting of abuse and neglect.
+The code also requires that all nursing home staff receive training for state-mandated reporting of abuse and neglect.
 When neglect happens, and individuals who are aware of the mistreatment do nothing, those individuals violate this statute.